alexalexsmith/dragger_tools/README.md

 ## Curve Value Dragger
 <img width="720" height="720" alt="curve_value_dragger" src="https://github.com/user-attachments/assets/27bd98fe-e8a3-4a8c-9ef8-7671a5520cb9" />

 change current attribute value to future or past value of the animation curve.
-Could also be descripbed as slidding the attribute value along the animation curve
+Could also be described as slidding the attribute value along the animation curve

 ```
 from dragger_tools.draggers import tween_dragger;curve_value_dragger.drag()